prasenforu/openshift-aws/README.md

 ```
 	./instance-creation.sh
 ```
-####4.
-This script will do passwordless login & prepare all hosts
+#### 4. This script will do passwordless login & prepare all hosts
 	### Note: Before running this script make sure you add your key-pair content in prasen.pem file

 ```
 	./next-step1.sh
 ```
-####5.
-This script will install & update packages and prepare docker storage in different volume
+#### 5. This script will install & update packages and prepare docker storage in different volume
 ```
 	./install-docker-storage.sh
 ```
-####6.
-Starting OSE 3.3 Installation using ansible
+#### 6. Starting OSE 3.3 Installation using ansible
 ```
 	./start-ose-installation.sh
 ```
-####7.
-After OSE 3.3 Installation, there few setup need to make environment ready
+#### 7. After OSE 3.3 Installation, there few setup need to make environment ready
 	Login authentication using htpassword, edit this file as per your requirement.

 	### Note: This script need to run from ose-master host

 ```
 	ssh ose-master
-	chmod 755 post-ose-setup.sh
 	./post-ose-setup.sh
 ```
 ### Check status from master host and get console URL